 Princess Kate apologizes for apparent photoshop fail as news agencies drop her family picture

-London — Catherine, The Princess of Wales, issued an apology on social media Monday for editing a photo of her family that was released to mark Mother's Day in the U.K. The photo, released by Kensington Palace on Sunday, has been taken down by a handful of major global news photo agencies over manipulations of the image.
+London — Catherine, the Princess of Wales, issued an apology on social media Monday for editing a photo of her family that was released to mark Mother's Day in the U.K. The photo, released by Kensington Palace on Sunday, has been taken down by a handful of major global news agencies over manipulation of the image.

-"Like many amateur photographers, I do occasionally experiment with editing," Kate said in a message shared on a Kensington Palace social media account on Monday.
+"Like many amateur photographers, I do occasionally experiment with editing," the princess, best known as Kate, said in a message shared on a Kensington Palace social media account on Monday.
 "I wanted to express my apologies for any confusion the family photograph we shared yesterday caused.
 I hope everyone celebrating had a very happy Mother's Day.
 C"

 The photograph in question, which shows Kate sitting with her three children, was the first image released of the princess since she underwent abdominal surgery about two months ago.
-Credit for the photo was given to Kate's husband William, The Prince of Wales.
+Credit for the photo was given to Kate's husband William, the Prince of Wales.
+The image was posted on social media with the message: "Thank you for your kind wishes and continued support over the last two months.
+Wishing everyone a Happy Mother's Day.
+C."

-Soon after the image was published by Kensington Palace, international photo agencies including The Associated Press, Reuters and AFP removed it from distribution to news organizations over apparent violations of their standards.
+Soon after the image was published by Kensington Palace, international photo agencies including The Associated Press, Reuters and AFP removed it from distribution to their client news organizations over apparent violations of their standards.

 The AP said it had removed the image "because at closer inspection, it appeared the source had manipulated the image in a way that did not meet AP's photo standards.
 The photo shows an inconsistency in the alignment of Princess Charlotte's left hand."